luwangli/entropy-p4/README.md

 # entropy-p4
+# Introduction
-entropy estimation in data plane
+this reposity aim to estimate entropy quickly and accurately in data plane